MrRezoo/MrRezoo/README.md

 I believe in artificial intelligence and hope for machine learning.

-i have a little experience in web development.
+I have a little experience in web development.

 I have a great passion for realizing and implementing ideas and dreams.